openzipkin/brave/brave/RATIONALE.md

 Also, Brave has a small core library and doesn't package any specific storage abstraction, admin pages or latency processors.
 As such, we can't define specifically what sampled local means as Census' could.
-All it means is that `FinishedSpanHandler` will see data for that trace context.
+All it means is that `SpanHandler` will see data for that trace context.

-## FinishedSpanHandler Api
+## SpanHandler Api
 Brave had for a long time re-used zipkin's Reporter library, which is like Census' SpanExporter in so far that they both allow pushing a specific format elsewhere, usually to a service.
-Brave's [FinishedSpanHandler](https://github.com/openzipkin/brave/blob/master/brave/src/main/java/brave/handler/FinishedSpanHandler.java) is a little more like Census' [SpanExporter.Handler](https://github.com/census-instrumentation/opencensus-java/blob/master/api/src/main/java/io/opencensus/trace/export/SpanExporter.java) in so far as the structure includes the trace context.. something we need access to in order to do things like advanced sampling.
+Brave's [SpanHandler](https://github.com/openzipkin/brave/blob/master/brave/src/main/java/brave/handler/SpanHandler.java) is a little more like Census' [SpanExporter.Handler](https://github.com/census-instrumentation/opencensus-java/blob/master/api/src/main/java/io/opencensus/trace/export/SpanExporter.java) in so far as the structure includes the trace context.. something we need access to in order to do things like advanced sampling.